spweiss/CIS120/README.md

 ## Usage

-Compile the relevant files in command line and then run ``Java Game``.
+Clone, the repository, compile the relevant files in command line and then run ``Java Game``.